JosephAdamson/RPNCalulator/README.md

 ## How To Use

 You will need to download the app folder (containing .jar and .command files).
-To configure the run.command you need to edit two sections:
+To configure the run.command you will need to edit two sections:

 `java --module-path <add path to your javafxSDK> --add-modules javafx.controls,javafx.fxml -jar <add path to jar>/RPN.jar`